motizukilucas/godot-study/README.md

 > main difference is that physics process actually waits for the physics to stop processing.
 So it's good if you want to use stuff like a node's positioning

 ?? is diagonal speed faster?

+## TODO
+* ??export collision shape and got into tool node??